Changes to Parking restrictions

 be able to accommodate wheelchairs and cyclists, unfortunately dogs will not be permitted to travel on

-Please bear in mind the bus will have to follow a route through Alphington Interchange which can be busy
+Please bear in mind the bus will have to follow a route through Alphington Interchange which can be busy at times.

 If you would like any further information or need to contact us, please call our Network Control Centre on